Summary

 Number one on the list, is the cost.
 Most of the time reusable lenses (monthly/fortnightly) are much more cost effective than daily wear lenses.
 However, don't forget to factor in the cost of cases and cleaning solution, which can range from an additional $20 -$50 depending on the solution every three months.
 Contact lens cases cannot be used indefinitely due to the potential for debris and bacteria build up, so this also needs to be replaced.
 And also consider the time spent every night cleaning the lenses taking care of them.
 If you get lazy, the risk of infection increases significantly.

-2. Your eye still needs to breathe.
+2. Your eye still needs to breathe

 Contact lenses are a physical barrier that sits on your eye.
 Of course as technology improves different lenses will have different breathability and water retention.
 However it is still a barrier.
 The maximum we recommended for reusable wear contact lenses is six days, with one day rest, per week.
 This will allow the eye to breathe again and naturally heal if there is any damage done by the contact lenses.
 What we don't want is conditions like neovascularization or corneal ulcers.
 These can be easily avoided by letting the eye rest.
 Good practice will allow you to successfully wear contact lenses for many years to come.